RafaelMFonseca/rafaelmfonseca.blog/content/posts/tratamento-excecoes-net/index.md

 - - Se você utilizar `Environment.FailFast()`.
 - - Se o hardware ficar inutilizável.
 - - Se ocorrer uma falha de energia.

+> "Use exception handling if the event doesn't occur very often." <br>
+> "Check for error conditions in code if the event happens routinely and could be considered part of normal execution." <br>